 A full investigation is required to address a complaint of workplace harassment, but this takes time.
 In the meanwhile, an employer should act immediately to protect any potential victims of alleged harassment.

 How best to take this immediate protective action depends on the circumstances.
-But the goal should be to ensure that an alleged harasser will not have the opportunity to engage in further harassment or to retaliate against the person raising the workplace harassment complaint.
+But the goal should be to ensure that an alleged harasser will not have the opportunity to engage in further harassment or workplace retaliation against the person raising the workplace harassment complaint.
 (Retaliation against employees for harassment or other FEHA violation complaints can lead to further liability for an employer.)

 Our employer clients frequently find the following immediate preventative measures to be appropriate: